 The refectory occupies about 490 mq, with 150 seats, three glass walls and a large sloping roof overlooking the mountains.

-The 8 restaurants of different area, from 85 to 500 sqm, according to the needs of the owners, are located around the central square.
-Each building has a lightweight structure in steel and wood as the external dehors in order to host the tables in summer.
-Besides, the project includes the realization of the internal layouts, the kitchens and service spaces, conceived as modular and assemblable; the dining halls represent the peculiar element which has been customized by each owner.
+The 8 restaurants of different area, from 85 to 500 sqm, according to the preexisting dimension of the activities before the earthquake, are located around the central square.
+Each building has a lightweight structure in steel and wood as external covered spaces available for clients.
+Besides, the project includes the realization of the internal layouts, the kitchens and service spaces, conceived as modular, flexible and assemblable.
+The dining halls represent the peculiar element which has been customized by each owner.

 The central area of the square, with greenery, benches and lighting, hosts the urban installation Radura designed by Stefano Boeri Architetti.
 Radura, composed by a wooden circle of 350 cylindrical columns, is an “artificial forest” where one can find the contact with nature.
 Radura is also a sound experience thanks to soundtrack composed by Ferdinando Arnò.